cprima/cprimanet/tec/phy/Jenkins/_posts/2023-10-21-accessing-the-full-payload-of-a-github-trigger-in-jenkins.md

+---
+abstract: "Harnessing the power of GitHub webhooks in Jenkins allows us to create dynamic and responsive CI/CD pipelines.
+By accessing the full payload of a webhook trigger, we gain the flexibility to make decisions based on any piece of data GitHub sends us.
+This forms the basis for many advanced Jenkins workflows, enabling tighter integration between source code management and CI/CD processes."
+---

 ### Accessing the Full Payload of a GitHub Trigger in Jenkins

 Webhooks in GitHub are incredibly useful for triggering actions externally, and Jenkins is often on the receiving end.
 When GitHub sends a webhook trigger, it includes a payload that contains detailed information about the event.
 In this article, we'll see how to access the full payload of a GitHub trigger in a Jenkins pipeline.